Play to your strengths ...

-As a player it's important to know your strengths and weaknesses.
-Honestly analyzing your strengths and deficiencies may be hard, but an honest self-assessment is half the battle.
+As a player, it's important to know your strengths and weaknesses.
+Analyzing your strengths as well as deficiencies may be hard, but an honest self-assessment is half the battle.

-Players have different strengths and weaknesses.
-While a player may have several strong skill sets, it's rare a player can be good at every aspect of the game.
-That said, some players are lightning quick, some have great hands (puck handling), some may be physically strong and effective playing the body, while others may have a heavy shot.
+All players have different strengths and weaknesses.
+While a player may have several strong skill sets, it's rare a player can be great at every aspect of the game.
+Some players are lightning quick, some have great hands (puck handling), some may be physically strong, some great at faceoffs, and others may have a heavy shot, just as examples.

 This applies to goalies as well, Some netminders may have a great glove hand, whereas others may have great rebound control.
-Again, the point being every player has some areas of their game that are strong (or weak) and playing to those strengths while limiting exposure to those areas of weaknesses will help them be more successful..
+The point is every player has some areas of their game that are strong, and playing to those strengths while limiting exposure to those areas of weaknesses will help them be more successful.

-Once identifying their individual strengths and weaknesses players can work in practices to reinforce their strengths but also improve those areas of weakness.
-Additionally, players should use this knowledge of their skill set to avoid putting themselves in situations where those areas of weakness can be exploited by opposing players.
+Once players' individual strengths and weaknesses are identified, they can work in practice to reinforce their strengths and also improve those areas of weakness.
+Additionally, players should use this knowledge of their skill set to avoid putting themselves in situations where opposing players can exploit those areas of weakness.

-As a coach one scenario that comes to mind is the speed/agility disparity.
-In far too many games over many years I have observed a slow-footed defenseman get burned by a speedy forward busting out of the defensive zone.
-In nearly every occasion this occurred because the defenseman either didn't recognize the speed advantage of his (or her) opponent, or wasn't honest with themselves about their own speed/agility limitations.
+As a coach, one scenario that comes to mind is the speed/agility disparity.
+In far too many games over many years, I have observed a slow-footed defenseman get burned by a speedy forward busting out of the defensive zone.
+On nearly every occasion, this occurred because the defenseman either didn't recognize the speed advantage of his (or her) opponent or wasn't honest with themselves about their own lack of speed and agility.

-If the player, (or the player's coach identifies this limitation in the player, there should be a light that goes on in the player or coaches mind (using their HockeyIQ) that they need to be more careful when on the ice against a very speedy player or players.
+If the player (or the player's coach identifies this limitation in the player, there should be a light that goes on in the player's or coach's mind (using their HockeyIQ) that they need to be more careful when on the ice against a very speedy player or players.
 Maybe they use that recognition of the skill disparity to retreat more quickly from the offensive zone or be super careful about pinching down the wall to help counteract that speed disadvantage.

 The above example is just one of a myriad of examples I could cite to illustrate how a player needs to be cognizant of their strengths (or weaknesses, but the trick is for the player to understand their game and then adjust their playing style to put themselves in the best position to succeed.

-The more a player understands themselves, their opponent, and uses their HockeyIQ to play better strategically the more they'll enjoy the game and the bigger impact they'll have on it ... regardless of the skill set they possess.
+The more players understand themselves and their opponents and use their HockeyIQ to play better strategically, the more they'll enjoy the game and the bigger impact they'll have on it, regardless of their skill set.